Canada Impact+ Research Training Awards (CIRTA) Program

 • Faculty members and prospective candidates must both confirm their eligibility to be a nominator or nominee, respectively.

-Deadline for endorsement forms and nomination package to be submitted to Graduate Studies and Postdoctoral Affairs (GSPA).
+Deadline for applications to be submitted to Graduate Studies and Postdoctoral Affairs (GSPA).

-• Eligible faculty members are limited to one postdoc endorsement (faculty members may also nominate one PhD student through the CIRTA program).
+• Eligible faculty members are limited to one postdoc nomination (faculty members may also nominate one PhD student through the CIRTA program).

-• Only candidates with both a completed endorsement form and complete nomination package will be considered by the adjudication committee.
+• Only candidates with a completed application package (comprised of the agency nomination form, the applicant's CV, and proof of PhD completion, or anticipated completion) will be considered by the adjudication committee.

 February 18, 2026 to March 3, 2026

-Adjudication committee, chaired by GSPA, reviews completed and endorsed nominations packages and selects those to be forwarded to the tri-agencies.
+Adjudication committee, chaired by GSPA, reviews completed applications and selects those to be forwarded to the tri-agencies.

 • Adjudication will be based on: